Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 can change after retrieval, so later runs may not exactly reproduce earlier results.

-The Redfin county extract and `fips_master_v2.csv` are required private inputs.
+The county FIPS master at `data/fipsgeo/fips_master_v2.csv` is committed with the repository.
+The Redfin county extract is a required user-supplied input for the housing marts and final page, but it is intentionally not distributed or downloaded by this project.
+The county processed Feather snapshot is optional;
-The county processed Feather snapshot is optional and adds private insurance features. `download-data all` reports missing private inputs together at the end.
+when absent, its private insurance premium and non-renewal features are not available. `download-data all` reports missing manual inputs together at the end.

 ## Database construction

-`build-database` creates `data/quoll.duckdb` in three analytical layers:
+`build-database` creates `data/quoll.duckdb` with five data layers, plus
+metadata:

 1. **Raw:** CSV and Feather extracts are loaded into `raw`, and source metadata is recorded.
 Census special-value codes and invalid negative values are